A Guide to Identifying Genuine Currency

 Additional Teller Resources

 Take our online training course designed to help tellers learn how to spot the security features in U.S. currency.
-The more they know, the less likely they are to accept counterfeit notes.
+The more you know, the less likely you are to accept counterfeit notes.

 U.S. Currency Education Website